 What are arrival procedures?

-- Teachers open external classroom doors at 8:15 when the first bell rings.
+○ Teachers in Grades K, 4 and 5 open external classroom doors at 8:15 when the first bell rings.

-- If you arrive after 8:15 please enter through front door of school.
+○ Students arriving after 8:15 a.m. enter through front door of school.

-- Students arriving after 8:25 a.m. need to be walked in by a family member and signed in at the main office
+- Students arriving after 8:25 a.m. need to be walked into school by a family member and signed in at the main office.

 What are dismissal procedures?

 - Dismissal bell rings at 2:45 on Monday, Tuesday, Thursday and Friday.

 - Dismissal bell rings at 12:45 on Wednesday.

 - Students in Grades 2 and 3 are dismissed from the hallway door onto the playground.

 - Students in Grades K, 1, 4, and 5 are dismissed from their exterior classroom doors.